 Create Yarmouth

-Create Yarmouth partners diverse local communities with professional orchestras for life-enhancing experiences, skills and cultural exchange.
+Create Yarmouth partners a diverse community with professional orchestras for life-enhancing experiences, skills and cultural exchange.

-Create Yarmouth is a rolling orchestral strategy in Great Yarmouth which aims to engage young people and adults in inspirational music events, skills-development and creative projects that raise aspiration, provide learning pathways and improve people’s wellbeing through collaboration with world class musicians, composers, digital artists, producers and arts managers.
+Create Yarmouth is a rolling orchestral strategy in Great Yarmouth that engages young people and adults in inspirational music events, skills-development and creative projects.
+These activities aim to raise aspiration, provide learning pathways and improve people’s wellbeing through collaboration with world class musicians, composers, digital artists, producers and arts managers.

 Our co-producer and resident orchestra

-The new residency builds on the BBC Concert Orchestra’s work in learning and participation activities across the UK, which includes the orchestra taking a leading role in the BBC Ten Pieces programme, as well as in the BBC Young Composer competition and the BBC Open Music programme.
+The current residency builds on the BBC Concert Orchestra’s work in wide-ranging live performances as well as learning and participation activities across the UK.
+This includes the orchestra taking a leading role in the BBC Ten Pieces programme, the BBC Young Composer competition and the BBC Open Music programme.

 The story so far: